State Economic Nexus Standards - UPDATED AS OF 7/3/2021

 In the wake of the U.S. Supreme Court's decision in South Dakota v.
 Wayfair, states may now require remote sellers with no physical presence in a state to collect sales tax on sales of taxable products and services delivered to customers in that state.
 This ruling does not simply affect online retailers, but all sellers of taxable goods and services who make sales into state in which they lack physical presence.
 Attached as an informational reference tool is a listing of the states that have adopted some form of economic nexus standard.

 State Marketplace Facilitator Compliance Standards - UPDATED AS OF 7/3/2021

-Since Washington State first adopted a requirement that marketplace providers must collect and remit sales tax directly to the Department for all sales made on their marketplace, more states have chosen to impose sales tax compliance obligations on marketplace providers or facilitators, with this number now at thirty-one (31) states.
-Attached as an informational reference tool is a listing of the states that have adopted some form of a marketplace facilitator nexus standard.
+Since Washington State first adopted a requirement that marketplace providers must collect and remit sales tax directly to the Department for all sales made on their marketplace, all states have chosen to impose sales tax compliance obligations on marketplace providers or facilitators.
+Attached as an informational reference tool is a listing of the states that have adopted some form of a marketplace facilitator nexud and compliance standard.
 Though the deifnition of a marketplace facilitator must be determined on a state by state basis (and is beyond the scope of this article), typically a marketplace facilitator is a business that provides a forum or platform on which third party sellers can advertise and sell their products, and on which the marketplace also provides billing and collection (directly or indirectly), or sets prices, or provides inventory storage and/or fulfillment services, among other things.
 The more recent trend among states, including California, is to adopt a broader definition of “marketplace facilitator”, including any business that lists a marketplace seller’s items for sale on their platforms.